DaurenNope/ahea_replit/roadmap.md

 - Create a context-based theme provider to detect current institution
 - Implement smooth transitions when switching between institutions
 - Ensure all components respond appropriately to theme changes

+### Component Display Rules
+- The Three Institutes Feature Section should only be displayed on the main landing page
+- Institution-specific pages should not show the institution selection cards
+- Each institution page should focus solely on its own content and branding

 By following this theme-based approach, we will create a cohesive multi-institution experience with consistent user interfaces while still maintaining distinct brand identities through color and subtle styling variations.